-In fact, many website owners dive head first without even taking the time to figure out if the niche that they chose can be profitable.
+In fact, many website owners dive head first into lead generation software without even taking the time to figure out if the niche that they chose can be profitable.
 That’s why you must always determine if your website idea is viable before proceeding, and a crucial part of doing that is figuring out who are the people that you want to target.

 After all, if you don’t know who you want to reach, that will not only make it almost impossible to develop enticing and relevant messages to your audience but will also prevent you from identifying the lead generation strategies that your ideal customers are more likely to respond to.

 But how to develop a specific customer avatar that you can base your lead generation strategy on?

 Well, the key is to be as specific as possible and try not to make too many assumptions.
 If you have been running your WordPress site for a while, you likely already know a bit about what groups of people tend to respond to your content and offers best.

 This can serve as a basis for your customer avatar – try to identify common things you can focus on such as age, gender, interests, pain points, location, places they like to hang out online, and anything else that you find relevant.